-The reset button for the GFCI protected receptacles in the bathrooms is located in the garage.
+The reset button for the GFCI protected receptacles at the exterior and in the bathrooms is located in the garage.

 7.14 AFCI RECEPTACLES

 AFCI protection is required for all 15 and 20 amp branch circuits to have protection from the entire branch circuit when that circuit has outlets in dwelling family homes, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, or similar rooms or areas.